The twisted mean square and critical zeros of Dirichlet $L$-functions: The error terms

-We prove the first part of the proposition in this subsection by estimating $Z_1$ in case two $UV\ge MNT^{1-3\eta}$ with the condition (A1).
-It is obvious that both sums on $M$ and $N$ have $\ll\log T$ terms.
-Thus the number of $Z_1$ in this case is $\ll q^4\log^4 T$.
-To estimate $Z_1$ we move the $s$ path of integration to $s=1/2+it$.
-When moving the path, we cross a pole at $s=1$ with residue
+We estimate $Z_1$ in case two $MNT^{1-3\eta}\le UV$ for (A1) in this subsection, then the first part of the proposition follows from this estimate with the help of the estimate in section \ref{sec4.1}.
+It is obvious that both sums on $M$ and $N$ have $\ll\log T$ terms in this case.
+Thus the quantity of these $Z_1$ is $\ll q^4\log^4 T$.
+To estimate $Z_1$ we move the $s$ path of the integration to $s=1/2+it$, crossing a pole at $s=1$ with residue

-Lemma \ref{leme1} indicates that an estimate of $Z_1$ in the new line can be obtained from an uniformly upper bound of $\mathscr{M}_1$ in the same line.
-With condition (A1) we deduce this uniformly upper bound from the following lemma. \begin{lemma} [Bettin and Chandee \cite{BC}] Let $\alpha_m,~\beta_u, \gamma_v$ be complex numbers, where $M\le m<2M$, $U\le u<2U$, and $V\le v<2V$.
+Lemma \ref{leme1} indicates that an estimate of $Z_1$ in the new line would be obtained from an uniform upper bound of $\mathscr{M}_1$.
+For (A1), we deduce this uniform upper bound from the following lemma. \begin{lemma} [Bettin and Chandee \cite{BC}] Let $\alpha_m,~\beta_u, \gamma_v$ be complex numbers, where $M\le m<2M$, $U\le u<2U$, and $V\le v<2V$.
 Then for any $\epsilon>0$, we have

 where $||\cdot||$ denotes the $L_2$ norm. \end{lemma}